 Can you hear church bells ringing in the palms of his hands?

-There is happy static jumping inside the blood.
+There is happy static jumping inside the blood

-Across his rib cage, waving pastures, fireflies humming!
+and across his rib cage, waving pastures, fireflies humming!

 The pain that comes with love is taken down into the body,